(This post may contain affiliate links. Please read our disclosure policy for more information.)

 You can hop on the Cherry Creek Trail anywhere along the path, but the best place is right at mile 0.
 Across the Platt River from REI’s Denver flagship store (fitting for #optoutside day, right??), you’ll see the marker for the start of the trail.

 The trail is a paved route that follows right along Cherry Creek.
-The full 14-mile trail leads to The Cherry Creek Reservoir at Cherry Creek State Park.
+The entire 14-mile trail leads to The Cherry Creek Reservoir at Cherry Creek State Park.
 We decided not to press our luck and to just check out the first few miles.

 Along the Trail